adamdav/flutter-av/README.md

 ## iOS Setup

-If your app needs to record audio, add the NSMicrophoneUsageDescription key to ios/Runner/Info.plist:
+If your app needs to capture audio, add the NSMicrophoneUsageDescription key to ios/Runner/Info.plist:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>